ONLINE COURSE

 How menstrual pain is conceptualised, experienced, diagnosed, and treated in different parts of the world.
 What we know and don’t know about menstrual pain, differential diagnosis, and treatments (including new research into cannabinoids, stress management, and talk therapies).
 Pain, altered states and spiritual practice.

-03. Endometriosis
+03. Endometriosis and adenomyosis

 04. PMS, PMDD, and PCOS